infor-design/enterprise-wc/README.md

 npm run start
 ```

-For those consuming the components you would run
+For those consuming and testing the components you would run:

 ```sh
 npm install --save ids-enterprise-wc@latest
 ```

-For additional usage methods, see [Installing IDS](docs/DEVELOPER.md#installing-ids-into-your-project)

 ## Documentation